-During Tennessee Songwriters week, selected writers from nearly 40 qualifying rounds performed at Knoxville's Bijou Theatre, Ole Red in Gatlinburg, and four other showcase events across the state.
-Finalists will share their original songs on the historic stage of Nashville's Bluebird Cafe in March.

-KSA usually meets each Tuesday at the Fountain City Library, 5300 Stanton Road in Knoxville.
-Visitors are welcome to join in the group's 5 p.m. jam session and 6 p.m. program and song critiques.
-The group will not meet March 3 because the meeting room will be used in the election TVA Tower move, Andrew Johnson sale pass without comment By Mike Steely steelym@knoxfocus.com The fight is apparently over between opponents of selling the Andrew Johnson Building and moving the school administration offices to the TVA Towers.
-Both items were on the Knox County Commission's "consent" list, a long list of items that the commission votes on with one collective vote.
-Both items ended up there after the work session the week before, also without as much as a comment from commissioners in Monday's Regular Commission meeting The school board's split vote on the move prompted the commission to approve their resolution "regarding the relocation of the administrative offices from the Andrew Johnson Building to the TVA East Tower.
-The \$6 million sale to BNA Associates LLC was also passed without comment "subject to contingencies and further subject to provisions.
-The county still waits for an opinion from the Tennessee Attorney General or resolutions from the state House and Senate before being finalized.
-The question before the attorney general is "Can a county office be located in a federal building?"
-Two appeals of zoning: South Knox Waterfront, Planned Parenthood Senior Writer steelym@knoxfocus.com New City Councilman Tommy Smith said "Here" for the first time Tuesday as he took his seat to represent District 1 on the Knoxville City Council, Smith was chosen by the council recently to replace Stephanie Welch who resigned to take a position with Mayor Indya Kincannon's admin- Welch was present for the meeting as chief of own district economic and community development and deputy to the mayor.
-Both Smith and Welch took an active part in the matters before the council Tuesday.
-The South Waterfront Development Smith moved right into the fray during his first council meeting when an issue came up within his When Jennifer Arthur's appeal of a Board of Zoning Appeals decision came up Smith said the 931 Langford Avenue property has "years of history" and needs more community input before being considered.
+During Tennessee Songriters week, selected w ers from nearly 40 qualifying rounds performed at Knox-ville's Bijou Theatre, Ole Red in Gatlinburg, and four other showcase events across the state.
+Finalists will share their original songs on the historic stage of Nashville's KSA usually meets each Tuesday at the Fountain City Library, 5300 Stanton Road in Knoxville.
+Visi tors are welcome to join in the group's 5 p.m. jam ses sion and 6 p.m. program and song critiques.
+The group will not meet March 3 because the meeting room will be used in the election TVA Tower move, Andrew Johnson sale pass without comment By Mike Steely Senior Writer The fight is apparently over en opponents of selling the Andrew Johnson Building and noving the school administra tion offices to the TVA Towers.
+Both items were on the Knox County Commission's "consent" list a long list of items that the commis sion votes on with one collective vote.
+Both items ended up there at the work session the week before, also without as much as a comment from commissioners in Mon day's Regular Commission meeting The achool board's aplit vote on the move promoted the commission to approve their resolution "regard ing the relocation of the administrative offices from the Andrew Johnson Building to the TVA East Tower."
+The \$6 million sale to BNA Associates LLC was also passed without comment 'subject to contingencies and further subject to provisions."
+The county still waits for an opin ion from the Tennessee Attorney Ge eral or resolutions from the state House and Senate before being finalized.
+The question before the attor ney general is "Can a county office be located in a federal building?
+Two appeals of zoning: South Knox Waterfront, Planned Parenthood New City Councilman Tommy Smith said "Here" for the first time Tuesday as he took his seat to represent District 1 on the Knoxville City Council.
+Smith was chosen by the council recently to replace Stephanie Welch who resigned to take a position with Mayor Indya Kincannon's adminintration economic and community development and deputy to the mayor.
+Both Smith and Welch took an active part in the matters before the council Tuesday The South Waterfront Development Smith moved right into the fray during his first council meeting when an issue came up within his When Jennifer Arthur's appeal of a Board of Zoning Appeals decision came up Smith said the 931 Lar ford Avenue property has 'years of history" needs more community input before being considered.
 Councilwoman Gwen McKenzie moved to postpone a decision for two weeks.
-Smith requested that both sides speak prior to postponing the consideration. a variance on the setback requirements.
-The proposed development, South Haven, is only a block from the south waterfront and Suttree Landing Park and would have 230 multi-family units, 10 buildings, and block the view of the river for home owners behind the development.
-Sean Chalmers, director of development for the Dominion Group, told the council the meetings were The developer is seeking held with the Old Sevier the Old Sevier Neighbor Neighborhood and the curve of Waterfront Drive plays into the design of the facility.
-He said the developer wants to give the community more green space and noted that the variances were approved by the Board of Zoning Appeals.
+Smith requested that both sides speak prior to postponing the considvariance on the setback posed development, South Haven, is only a block from the south waterfront and Suttree Landing Park and would have 230 multi-family units, 10 buildings, and block the view of the river for home owners behind Sean Chalmers, director of development for the Dominion Group, told the council the meetings were the development.

+Neighborhood and the curve of Waterfront Drive plans into the design of the facility.
+He said the developer wants to give the com munity more green space and noted that the variances were approved by the Board of Zoning Appeals.
 He did say that objections include the increased traffic and the height of the buildings.